What Is The Honoring Our PACT Act Toxic Exposure Bill?

 Army and other active military members were often exposed to burn pits in Iraq and Afghanistan.
 These burn pits were used to dispose of different materials and trash.
 The military often utilized open-air combustion to remove debris and other types of waste.
 Common materials burned included human waste, paint, metal cans, food, plastics, rubber, wood, and jet fuel.

 However, this exposure led to the development of diseases in many veterans.
 The emissions from these burn pits have also been connected to other adverse health conditions.
-Illnesses such as asthma, bronchitis, and lung cancer have all been linked to exposure to harmful toxins from burn pits.
+Illnesses such as asthma, bronchitis, and lung cancer have all been linked to exposure to harmful toxins from burn pits leading to this toxic exposure bill.

 Toxic Exposure While in the Military